 Each employee has a personnel file that contains confidential information relevant to and employee’s hire, performance, wages, payroll, benefits, emergency contact information, and other private personal information required for ongoing employment and performance tracking.

-Personnel files are the property of the Board and must remain in secure, locked location as designated by the Engineer and Board Chair.
+Personnel files are the property of the Board and must remain in a secure, locked location as designated by the Engineer and Board Chair.

 Access to personnel files is limited to a need-to-know basis; access beyond the Engineer or the Board Chair requires explicit authorization by the Engineer or the Board Chair.